SergeyGers/bank-leumi-project/README.md

 kubectl delete -f ingress.yaml
 ```

-You can also delete the Docker images from ECR and tear down the Jenkins pipeline if necessary.

 ## Troubleshooting:
 - **Ingress Not Responding**: Verify that the Ingress controller is properly set up and the application pods are running.